SantoSaha508/products-analysis-website/README.md

 ## Project details
 ## `1- One home page with product review`
-## `2- Crated a Dasboard where line char, bar chart & pi chart are included.`
+## `2- Crated a Dasboard where line chart, bar   chart & pie chart are included.`
 ## `3.
 Created a 404 not found components.`
 ## `4.
 Answer 3 questions in blogs page.`